 (ii) First to show that conduction velocities in dendrites are nonconstant .
-This theoretical result showed that sparse distribution of ionic channels will determine how information is processed differently in the dendrites of neurons as opposed to those in axons [21, 22].
+This theoretical result showed that sparse distribution of ionic channels will determine how signals propagate differently in the dendrites of neurons as opposed to those in axons [21, 22].

 (iii) First to find approximate analytical solutions to the Frankenhaeuser-Huxely equations [14, 38].

 (iv) First to construct synaptically and gap-junctionally connected neural networks with ionic channels in dendritic cable structures.
 Such models have been applied to brain function through the development of large-scale brain cell assemblies [17, 23, 24, 27, 39, 40].